flexiblepower/fpai-documentation/ResourceDriver.md

 ![](run_requirements_demo.png)

 Make sure that the `org.flexiblepower.example.timeshifter.washingmachine.driver.impl` is part of the “Run Requirements”.
 Click the “Resolve” button to check whether additional resources are needed and then press “Finish”.
 Save the `demo_all_resources.bndrun` file and click on the “Run OSGi” button.
-This will start OSGI.
+This will start OSGi.

 * Point your web browser at “http://localhost:8080” to see the Dashboard of FPAI.
 * Open another tab and go to “http://localhost:8080/system/console/configMgr”.
 Should you need to authenticate yourself use “admin”, “admin”.